maxibor/sourcepredict/README.md

 <img src="img/sourcepredict_logo.png" width="300">

-Prediction/source tracking of sample source using a random forest approach
+Prediction/classification of the origin of a metagenomics sample.

 ## Installation